TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 To implement your own D365FO integration with a webservice, you'll need to create two main classes:

 1. A class similar to [DEVIntegTutorialExportPurchLoad](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegrationSamples/AxClass/DEVIntegTutorialExportPurchLoad.xml)
-   - This class handles the interaction with the webservice
+   - This class handles the interaction with the custom Webservice(if we use Azure service bus or File share, it is not needed)

 2. A class similar to [DEVIntegTutorialExportPurchOrder](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegrationSamples/AxClass/DEVIntegTutorialExportPurchOrder.xml)
    - This class defines the export document structure.